Old Social Democratic Party of Germany: Background to the split

 Between 1924 and 1926 Saxony had been ruled by a coalition of SPD and two liberal parties.
 The coalition government became unpopular amongst the SPD ranks, and the grassroots of the party revolted against the government participation.
 The leftist sector of the Saxony SPD preferred a coalition of the SPD and the Communist Party of Germany.
 The SPD conference in Saxony in 1924 had called for the cooperation with the state government to be terminated, but a significant number of deputies in the Landtag disobeyed the decision.
 From November 1924 onwards, the dissident deputies were expelled from the party and responded by forming a party of their own, the 'Old Social Democratic Party'.
 The Old Social Democratic Party issued a press release in April 1926, stating the programmatic goals of the party.
 The party was formally constituted on 6 June 1926.
-The dispute between the leftwing of SPD and the rightist parliamentarian wing (which formed the 'Old Social Democratic Party') in Saxony was labelled the Sachsenkonflikt.
+The dispute between the left wing of SPD and the rightist parliamentarian wing (which formed the 'Old Social Democratic Party') in Saxony was labelled the Sachsenkonflikt.

 In the summer of 1926 all members of the Old Social Democratic Party were purged from the SPD mass organizations, such as the Socialist Workers Youth.

 The party started a newspaper of their own, Der Volkstaat.